Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 2. Remove redudent text
 3. Summarize data with complex array functions

+I needed to use nested functions like TRIM, LEFT, RIGHT, MID, FIND, Array functions and a bunch of VLOOKUP.
+To make things easier I created multiple sheets to clean data in different stages.
 Performance soon became a major headache and I would literally spend the entire afternoon just to update the file.
 I tried to learn VBA to automate the process but it didn't take long for me to realize that I needed a different approach.

-PLACEHOLDER : add sample Excel syntax

 # Searching for a better solution - SQL